mangdangroboticsclub/mini_pupper_ros/README.md

 * The right lever controls the angular velocity of z axis.
 * The arrow key controls the standing height and the angle of roll axis.
 * If you are pressing R2, then the right lever will control the angle of pitch and yaw axis.
-* If you are pressing L2, then the robot will go to the default state.
+* If you are pressing L2, then the robot will turn to default state.

 ### 2.3 SLAM